christy8059/independent-study/entries/entry_seven.md

 scheduler.join
 ```
-This will look for a specific tag and take the user's screen name and tweet and tweet it on your account.
-This will be done every 5 seconds.
+Every five seconds the bot will look for the specific tag that you specified and tweet the user's screen name and tweet.

 [Link to demo](https://drive.google.com/open?id=0B5qSM1gxTeQFRjBlbGZSak83U0xJeGRKNlhHTEVHVGw4MnVR)